airladon/FigureOne/examples/Total Angle of a Polygon/README.md

     options: {
       text: [
-        'A polygon\'s total angle will increase by 180\u00b0 when one side is split into two new sides.', 'The two new sides can either be split inside or outside the polygon.
-This example shows', 'the inside case',
+        'A polygon\'s total angle will increase by 180\u00b0 when one side is split into two new sides.', 'The two new sides can be constructed either inside or outside the polygon.
+This example', 'shows the inside case.',
         '',
         'Touch the equation\'s terms to understand where they come from.', '',